 The Elderly Call Option: On designated days and times (usually Mondays 9:00 am – 12:00 pm) the police department will call the clients home to check on their welfare.
 Again, if no contact is made an officer will be sent to the home to check on their welfare.

 The Senior Watch Option:

 This option benefits seniors who may need our help more than others.
 These seniors may not have family to check on them or provide assistance.
 The Police Department or a designated volunteer would visit the client once a week (or more) to check on their welfare.

 The Meridian Township Police Department believes in a "neighbor helping neighbor" concept and that's why the Meridian Police Senior Watch Program calls for neighborhood volunteers to assist with our programs.
 The volunteers can sign on to help us help our seniors.
 Through our volunteers, we will strengthen our relationships between neighbors and neighborhoods.
 Volunteers interested in assisting can contact our Department or submit an application on the Meridian Township Police page on the Township website.

 Small Business Emergency Relief Funds

-The information listed below may assist Meridian Township businesses during the COVID-19 outbreak.
-We will continue to update this information.
-Questions can be directed to Meridian Township Economic Development Director Ken Lane at email@example.com or 517.853.4568.
+Meridian Township businesses who need assistance during the COVID-19 outbreak can contact Meridian Township Economic Development Director Ken Lane at firstname.lastname@example.org or 517.853.4568 for funding options.